dfontana/disbot/README.md

 - Ensure the `SERVER_USER` has sudo-er privileged to run `shutdown` without a password.
 (Eg: `sudo visudo -> [user]\tALL=NOPASSWD:[pathToBin1],[pathtoBin2],...`)
 - Equally, ensure the bot's host can run `ssh` without a password (eg setup it's SSH keys).

+#### Releasing Through Github Actions

+Due to `cross` not supporting M1 at the moment, a github action is setup to help cross compile from an `x86_64` machine.
+This process is triggered on tag creation; which can be done with the `release.sh`

 ## Invite Shruggin' Shiba to Your Server